-Even if you’re just passing through or visiting for a long weekend, experiencing a Nepalese trek is a must.
+Even if you’re just passing through or visiting for a long weekend, trekking in Nepal is an essential experience.

 Luckily, there are plenty of short options that get you off the beaten track and into the very heart of the wilderness.
-Perfect for the modern-day traveller on the move!
+Perfect for the travellers on the move.

-Below we have listed the top Nepal hikes that can be completed in under 3 days.
+Here are the best hikes in Nepal that can be completed in less than three days.

 Located just 40 miles from the capital, the Kathmandu valley trek is the perfect option if you’re just passing through the city.

 Don’t think you’re missing out on anything though – the valley trek offers stunning scenery, cultural heritage, and spectacular views – all rolled into just 3 days.

 You begin in the town of Sundarijal before trekking up into the hills.
 You pass through several traditional villages, taking in the terraced rice fields and lush forests.

 Once you arrive at Jhule village, you’re greeted with panoramic views of the surrounding mountains, including Everest.